"The U.S. Food and Drug Administration today approved Otezla (apremilast) to treat adults with active psoriatic arthritis (PsA).

 Diarrhea, nausea, and upper respiratory tract infection were the most commonly reported adverse reactions.
 The most common adverse reactions leading to discontinuation for subjects taking OTEZLA were nausea (1.6%), diarrhea (1.0%), and headache (0.8%).
 The proportion of subjects with psoriasis who discontinued treatment due to any adverse reaction was 6.1% for subjects treated with OTEZLA 30 mg twice daily and 4.1% for placebo-treated subjects.

-Table 3: Adverse Reactions Reported in ≥ 1% of Subjects on
+Table 3: Adverse Reactions Reported in ≥ 1% of

 |OTEZLA 30 mg BID

 |Diarrhea||32 (6)||160 (17)|

 |Nausea||35 (7)||155 (17)|